Robson/Bauhaus-Pattern-Creator/readme.md

 ## Explanation

 An interactive webpage for creating images in the Bauhaus pattern style.
-You can change the size, colours, shapes, etc. The generated images can be download as SVGs.
+You can change the size, colours, shapes, etc. The generated images can be download as PNGs or SVGs.

 ## Example